All Episodes

 Plus, you add to the content of what this dinner was all about, celebrating a Jew hater.

-The signatures were said to be, are said to be on some uh uh acknowledgement of greatness for this Khalidi guy.
+And if Bernadine Dorn happened to be there, they all signed a guest book or some, maybe not a guest book, the signatures were said to be, are said to be on some acknowledgement of greatness for this Khalidi guy.

 And he is a friend of Obama's.

-He's not, he's not some guy who just happens to live in the neighborhood.
+He's not some guy who just happens to live in the neighborhood.

-So the McCain campaign is now demanding that the LA Times release list.
+So the McCain campaign is now demanding that the LA Times release this.

 Let me grab a quick phone call here before the segment ends.